 John and I had an amazing time at FrightFest in London last weekend even though we had to miss everything on Monday due to John being needed back at work.
 Still, we saw 15 out of 27 films – plus the short film showcase, so hey, not bad for our first time!

 Here’s my report – incomplete and in no particular order:

 FINAL DESTINATION 5 was our favourite of the weekend.
 Far and away the best of the franchise.
 Absolutely stunning disaster (suspension bridge collapse), wildly creative death scenes and probably the best 3D I've ever seen (and I'm not a fan of 3D at all).
-I'm sure the experience was enhanced by seeing it in a packed auditorium with people who cheered and applauded in all the right bits but I still recommend it as a sign that money and mainstream studios don't *always* fuck things up.
+I'm sure the experience was enhanced by seeing it in a packed auditorium with people who cheered and applauded in all the right bits but I still recommend it as a sign that money and mainstream studios don't *always* screw things up.
 Also of note was the fact that our seats were way closer than I’d ever normally sit (2nd row, off to the right), but that actually seemed to enhance the 3D experience.
 It was almost like an IMAX film.
 We fully intend to see this one again in the cinema as soon as it’s out!

 Lucky McKee's THE WOMAN was absolutely stunning.
 A beautifully brutal film but not for everyone.
 I'm not even sure how to recommend it. *I* loved it (if one can really love such a film) but a lot of folk said they didn't see the point and didn't know why they had to see it.
 Maybe they left before the ending???
 I had no idea where it was going but I thought the ending was right and powerful.
 It was a standout for me and I have even more respect for Lucky, who seems incredibly shy and nervous but still has the conviction to make a searing film like this.
 He’s being called a misogynist and the film is apparently “degrading to women”.
 I despair of the human race sometimes.